Our Upcoming Events

 We value diverse views and engage in open communication with our community partners.
 These communications are collaborative and creative, resulting in services that address the changing and emerging needs of the community.

 We look forward to hearing from you so we can better serve Oakland residents.

-- Free Food Distribution for low income families and seniors on Friday, March 22, 2013 at various locations citywide.
+- Free Food Distribution on Friday, April 14, 2017, at various locations throughout Oakland.

 - Taxi Up and Go program is now accepting applications.